abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 ### 06-02-05

-Reflecting on the four requisites—clothing, food, shelter and medicine—we can try to be more clear about what we need and what we merely want or desire.
+Reflecting on the four requisites---clothing, food, shelter and medicine---we can try to be more clear about what we need and what we merely want or desire.
 This can often become a bit cloudy in the mind.
 If we try to rely on what is truly necessary for a simple life, and question the desire or feeling of need that comes up, then things can